MileHacker Logo

 Public Transport Guidelines

 When using Vigo's public buses, observe local customs for a smooth journey.
 Give up seats for the elderly, pregnant individuals, or those with mobility restrictions.
 Keep noise levels low, specifically when speaking on mobile phones.
 Avoid eating or drinking on buses.
-Wait for passengers to exit before boarding.
+Wait for occupants to exit before getting on.

 Bus Travel Tips